Canon 6D Mark II vs T7i

-Both the 6D Mark II and the T7i are recent models that are part of the current product line-up of Canon.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Canon T7i Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Canon T7i?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.